Aliases for ADCY6 Gene

 GeneCards Summary for ADCY6 Gene

 ADCY6 (Adenylate Cyclase 6) is a Protein Coding gene.
-Diseases associated with ADCY6 include hypomyelination neuropathy - arthrogryposis and thyroid adenoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with ADCY6 include lethal congenital contracture syndrome 8 and hypomyelination neuropathy-arthrogryposis syndrome.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include protein kinase binding and adenylate cyclase activity.
-An important paralog of this gene is ADCY5.
+An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot for ADCY6 Gene